NishanthRajkumar/DotNet/README.md

-# DotNet
+# Welcome to my Dotnetlab!
-## All .Net projects that are Bridlelabz RFP related are present in this folder
+## All Bridlelabz RFP .Net projects are present in this folder